viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 ## Configure policies for Recall

 Organizations that aren't ready to use AI for historical analysis can disable it until they're ready with the **Turn off saving snapshots for Windows** policy.
 If snapshots were previously saved on a device, they'll be deleted when this policy is enabled.
+Administrators can't enable saving snapshots on behalf of their users.
+The choice to enable saving snapshots requires individual user opt-in consent.

 The following policy allows you to disable analysis of user content:

 | &nbsp; | Setting  |
 |---|---|